jkulak/paladin-spend-tracking/README.md

 ## Import data

-* Open code in devcontainer
+* Open project in devcontainer
-* In `main.py` update the `CSV_DATA_FILE` with newest value
+* In `src/main.py` update the `CSV_DATA_FILE` with newest value
 * In terminal, run: `python src/main.pl`

-This will import the data from CSV file into the database.
+This will import (add) the data from CSV file into the database.
+To clear the database, run the `src/clear_db.sql` query using Adminer.

 ## Work with Alembic